 After Launching Matillion ETL from the AWS Marketplace, you'll need some details of your EC2 instance to log into your Matillion ETL instance.
 Browse to the EC2 Management Console of your AWS account, or browse to Services, EC2, then Instances.
 Select the running instance that hosts your Matillion ETL instance.
 You will need to take note of the IP or Public DNS, and Instance ID.
 For more detailed instructions, see here.

 Accessing the Matillion ETL Client (Google Cloud Platform)

 After Launching Matillion ETL instance on Google Cloud Platform, log into Google Cloud Console, and browse to VM instances.
 Click on the instance you want to access, and look for the Primary Internal and External IP addresses, to access the instance through your browser.
 For more detailed instructions, see here.

 After Launching Matillion ETL instance on Microsoft Azure, log into the Azure Portal, browse Virtual Machines, and select the VM.
 You can find your new instance through its listed Public IP Address.
 Your first login to Matillion will use the credentials from Azure.
 For more detailed instructions, see here.

-It is also possible to authenticate users against an Active Directory or other LDAP directory server.
+In your Matillion ETL instance, LDAP integration can be accessed through the Admin menu.
+Select User Configuration, and use the Select Security Configuration drop-down menu to select External.
+Authenticate users against an Active Directory or other LDAP directory server.
 Matillion supports three roles that allow a user to access specific aspects of the product:

 - Emerald: This role allows access to the ETL interface.
 Typically all users have this role.